-Quality Rating = 4 (average is 3)
+Quality Rating = 5 (average is 3)

-Airflow = 6888 CFM (average is about 5755)
+Airflow = 6888 CFM

 6888 CFM is a good amount of aiflow and is above average.
 We highly recommend ceiling fans that move at least this amount of air in order to provide enough wind chill effect to keep you cool.